Skip to main content

 • Shadow: Very long; At least twice the length of the body

-• Notes: Looks similar to a hammer; What makes this one different is it appears after an uptrend — not a downtrend
+• Notes: Looks similar to a hammer; what makes this one different is that it appears after an uptrend — not a downtrend.

 Background

-A hanging man pattern is a bearish signal that appears after an uptrend.
-This means that sellers pushed the price down and, because it’s happening after an uptrend, it looks like the buying momentum is fading.
+A hanging man pattern (this is the standard technical-analysis name for the pattern) is a bearish signal that appears after an uptrend.
+This means that sellers pushed the price down and the buying momentum is fading.

 If this pattern shows up in the middle of a choppy, sideways market it means very little.
-But if it appears at a new high after a strong, steady uptrend it’s a serious warning sign.
+But if it appears at a new high after a strong, steady uptrend it can be a higher-risk signal that warrants closer attention and confirmation.

 How to use candlestick patterns in trading